Read This First

 Prompt 3: Provide a list of claims made by false ideologies that attract those who tend to dismiss all candidate realities in which they are not a pivotal figure.

-The central claim is this: False ideologies often craft specific, appealing claims that resonate deeply with individuals who dismiss any reality in which they are not central or pivotal.
+In plain terms: False ideologies often craft specific, appealing claims that resonate deeply with individuals who dismiss any reality in which they are not central or pivotal.

 You Are Chosen